Massive open online course: Completion rates

-The experience of English language learners (ELLs) in MOOCs
+The experience of English language learners in MOOCs

-Language of instruction is one of the major barriers that ELLs face in MOOCs.
+Language of instruction is one of the major barriers that English-language learners (ELLs) face in MOOCs.
 In recent estimates, almost 75% of MOOC courses are presented in the English language, however, native English speakers are a minority among the world's population.
 This issue is mitigated by the increasing popularity of English as a global language, and therefore has more second language speakers than any other language in the world.
 This barrier has encouraged content developers and other MOOC stakeholders to develop content in other popular languages to increase MOOC access.
 However, research studies show that some ELLs prefer to take MOOCs in English, despite the language challenges, as it promotes their goals of economic, social, and geographic mobility.
-This emphasizes the need to not only provide MOOC content in other languages, but also to develop English language interventions for ELLs who participate in English MOOCs.
+This emphasizes the need to not only provide MOOC content in other languages, but also to develop English-language interventions for ELLs who participate in English MOOCs.

 Areas that ELLs particularly struggle with in English MOOCs include MOOC content without corresponding visual supporting materials (e.g., an instructor narrating instruction without text support in the background), or their hesitation to participate in MOOC discussion forums.
 Active participation in MOOC discussion forums has been found to improve students grades, their engagement, and leads to lower dropout rates, however, ELLs are more likely to be spectators than active contributors in discussion forums.

 Researching studies show a “complex mix of affective, socio-cultural, and educational factors” that are inhibitors to their active participation in discussion forums.
 As expected, English as the language of communication poses both linguistic and cultural challenges for ELLs, and they may not be confident in their English language communication abilities.
 Discussion forums may also be an uncomfortable means of communication especially for ELLs from Confucian cultures, where disagreement and arguing one’s points are often viewed as confrontational, and harmony is promoted.
 Therefore, while ELLs may be perceived as being uninterested in participating, research studies show that they do not show the same hesitation in face to face discourse.
 Finally, ELLs may come from high power distance cultures, where teachers are regarded as authority figures, and the culture of back and forth conversations between teachers and students is not a cultural norm.
 As a result, discussion forums with active participation from the instructors may cause discomfort and prevent participation of students from such cultures.

 Curation

-Open Culture, not affiliated with Stanford University, founded in 2006, by Dan Coleman, the Director and Associate Dean of Stanford University's Continuing Education Program, aggregates and curates free MOOCs, as well as free cultural & educational media.
+Open Culture, not affiliated with Stanford University, founded in 2006 by Dan Coleman, the Director and Associate Dean of Stanford University's Continuing Education Program, aggregates and curates free MOOCs, as well as free cultural and educational media.
 C. Berman, of the University of Illinois at Urbana-Champaign, found the website difficult to navigate, with links "hidden" in articles, and the right side lists, clunky and long.